 Small buck, dassies and bush pigs abound and birdwatchers can look forward to seeing sun birds, herons, the African Fish Eagle and Pied Kingfishers.

-Guests can take to the lagoon on kite surf, sail, wake board and waterski or explore the region on the hotel’s mountain bikes.
+Guests can take to the lagoon on a range of water activities or explore the region on the hotel’s mountain bikes.

 Sedgefield & The Garden Route